Making a real difference to the future of agriculture

-In 2017 NFU Mutual is once again offering the Centenary Award for postgraduate students in agriculture.
+In 2018 NFU Mutual, the UK’s leading rural insurer, is once again offering the ‘Centenary Award’ for postgraduate students in agriculture.

 - Sustainable agriculture and climate change

 - The application of science and innovative technology to the agricultural industry

 In 2017, four students (pictured) received a Centenary Award bursary:

 - Ella Forrest from West Yorkshire: MSc Ruminant Nutrition, Harper Adams University

 - Callum Weir from Cambridgeshire: MSc Agricultural Economics, University of London

 - Emma Caudwell from Lincolnshire: MSc Rural Land and Business Management, University of Reading.

 - Joe Collins from Shropshire: MSc Sustainable Crop Production, University of Warwick